COVID-19: Affected Events and Venue Guidelines

 Throughout the COVID-19 pandemic the Reilly Arts Center has been closely following the COVID-19 updates from the CDC, the Governor’s office, and our local health officials.
 The health of our community, patrons, staff, and local and national artists, is our top priority.
-After consulting with our event partners and following recommendations from Governor DeSantis’ office, several upcoming events will be affected.
+After consulting with our event partners and following recommendations from Governor DeSantis’ office, several events were affected.
 The decision to cancel or postpone events and its impact on our staff, artists, independent contractors, and affiliated business partners has weighed heavily on our minds.
 It is our responsibility to consider the Reilly’s role in the health of our entire community.
 Please see below a list of events and performances that were cancelled or postponed in the tab to the left.